Keythe Farley

 Keythe Farley is an American actor.

-Keythe is a graduate of UCLA and is an active member of the Actors' Gang and Evidence Room theatre companies.
-Keythe has written for, produced and/or voice-directed episodes of Rugrats, As Told by Ginger and The Wild Thornberries for Klasky/Csupo Inc. Keythe is also the co-author of Bat Boy: The Musical (with Brian Flemming and Laurence O'Keefe) which is the recipient of the 2001 Outer Critics Circle and Lucille Lortel Awards for Best Off-Broadway Musical.
+Farley is a graduate of UCLA and is an active member of The Actors' Gang and Evidence Room theatre companies.
+He has written, produced or voice-directed episodes of Rugrats, As Told by Ginger and The Wild Thornberries for Klasky Csupo.

+Farley is also the co-author, with Brian Flemming and Laurence O'Keefe, of Bat Boy: The Musical, which was the recipient of the 2001 Outer Critics Circle and Lucille Lortel Awards for Best Off-Broadway Musical.